 Health service for the Tohono O'odham is centered in Sells, Arizona, capital of the Tohono O'odham Reservation and hub of reservation life.
 Health centers are also located in the reservation communities of Santa Rosa San Xavier, and San Simon.
 Health care services are a combined effort of the IHS and the Tohono O'odham Department of Health & Human Services by providing a comprehensive health program of inpatient, ambulatory and community health services.

-The Tucson Area IHS maintains a dedicated Contract Health Service Program to arrange for medical care not available at the contractor's site.
+In 2010, the Pascua Yaqui Tribe contracted (assumed the responsibility for programs formerly managed by the Tucson Area IHS) their health services and currently manages their Contract Health Service (CHS) program.
+This office arranges for medical care not available at the contractor's site (El Rio Health Center).
 Following CHS guidelines, prior authorization, referral approval/denial, alternate resource identification and case management are the primary functions of the program.
-The provider network includes contracted hospitals and specialists along with ancillary care necessary.
+The provider network includes contracted hospitals and specialists along with necessary ancillary care.

 Tucson Indian Center

 The Tucson Indian Center (TIC) is a non-profit 501 © organization and is a recipient of the Special Diabetes Program for Indians (SDPI) grant and Indian Health Care Improvement Act (IHCIA) Title V health care service funding.
 The TIC has managed and developed quality programs to address the unique needs of the growing Tucson urban Indian community for 50 years.
 They provide employment services, health promotion, preventative services, education outreach, and referral services.
 In addition, they provide limited transportation services for clients seeking access for their medical and dental appointments at the San Xavier Health Center (local IHS facility) and medication pick-up and delivery to those who lack transportation.